-This film explores the many reasons why the US foreign policy establishment hates all things Russian.
-With the exception of John Kennedy who sought to end nuclear weapons and seek peace with Russia, every president since has used Russia as a threat to American Democracy, interests and security.
+This film explores the many reasons why the US foreign policy establishment since the end of World War II hates all things, Russian.
+With the exception of Kennedy who sought to end nuclear weapons and seek peace with Russia, every president since has used Russia as a threat to American interests and security.

-Arguably, Ronald Reagan did more than anyone to create the fear, distrust, and hatred of Russia when he publicly painted Russia as the Red Menace, an Evil Empire, the focus of evil in the world, and a nation without morals.
+It could be argued that Ronald Reagan, a fierce anti-communist, did more than anyone to create the fear, distrust, and hatred of Russia when he publicly painted Russia as the Red Menace, the Evil Empire, and a nation without morals.

 Is Putin a thug and an assassin?
 Or he is a great, patriotic leader of a country that was nearly destroyed by George Herbert Walker Bush’s CIA good old boys, Bill Clinton and the CIA asset Boris Yeltsin?

-Perhaps the main reason why the US hates Russia and President Putin is because Russia has regained its superpower status and because of the threats and sanctions, has established close economic, diplomatic, political and military relations with China and the BRICS nations.
-And this is the biggest threat to American hegemony and her capitalist interests around the world.
+Perhaps the greatest fear is that Russia has regained its superpower status and because of the sanctions and military threats, has established close economic, diplomatic, political and military relations with China and the BRICS nations.
+And this is the greatest threat to American hegemony and capitalist interests around the world.